 The GDPR recommends organizations ‘-’ have a secure system that gives the data subject direct access to their personal data.
 However, while providing the copy, you have to ensure that it will not interfere with the rights and freedom of other data subjects.
 In case there is a request for accessing a large quantity of information, you can request the data subject to specify the information they require.
 You can refuse a data access request only after careful consideration, and you must specify your reason to them.

-The CCPA applies to any for-profit entity that does business in California, that collects and processes the Californian consumers’ personal information, and that satisfies at least one of the following:
+The CPRA applies to any for-profit entity that does business in California, that collects and processes Californian consumers’ personal information, and that satisfies at least one of the following:

-1. Has annual gross revenues over 25 million dollars
+- Has annual gross revenues of over 25 million dollars

-Under CCPA, a consumer can request a business that collects personal information about consumers access to the following information:
+Under CPRA, a consumer can request a business that collects personal information about consumers access to the following information:

 A business must have two or more designated methods for the data subjects to submit their data access requests.
 These methods include a toll-free number, a website address, and an email address.